ICOS-Carbon-Portal/jupyter/education/climbeco_2020/README.md

 ![im](ancillarydata/logos/climbeco_course_logo.png)

-Exercises and ancillary data for the ClimBEco 2020 course on "From CO2 in situ measurements to carbon balance maps as a tool to support national carbon accounting".
+This part includes exercises and ancillary data for the ClimBEco 2020 course on "From CO2 in situ measurements to carbon balance maps as a tool to support national carbon accounting".

 # Structure